 We love a good nature scavenger hunt here at GUWN.
 Whilst the leaves are gone, some animals are hibernating and the landscape can look a little barren, there is still plenty to spot in winter!
 From pinecones, to icy spider webs and snowflakes, Nature puts in a beautiful display.

-Grab a scavenger hunt from our store and head out to your local woodland or park.
+Grab a scavenger hunt and head out to your local woodland or park.
 How many can you spot?
 Maybe collect some interesting objects to create a winter themed display at home!

 Create Stick Sculpture